LosKeeper/crous-bot/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 ## TODO
+- [ ] Add a command to get the menu of a specific day.